SuprajMaripeddi/githubactionsdemo/README.md

 # githubactionsdemo
-this is sample git repo for actions
+this is sample git repo for actions sample